About

 Bridging maths for aspiring educators is for applicants to Griffith University initial teacher education diploma and degrees.
 This course is offered part-time over six weeks in on-campus and online modes and does not incur a fee for applicants.
 Visit Maths bridging for aspiring educators.

 Bridging courses offered at Griffith University do not provide a selection rank for admission and are designed to meet prerequisite requirements only.
-Visit Griffith Bridging and Enabling for more information.
+Visit Enabling for more information.

 Applicants with recent secondary education (within the past two years)